-(If not applicable, delete the remaining sub-paragraphs of this paragraph)
+(If not applicable, delete the remaining subparagraphs of this paragraph)

-Optional (i) Date(s):

-Redemption [•]
+- (i) Optional Redemption Date(s): [•]

-(ii) Optional Amount(s):

-Redemption [•] per Calculation Amount
+- (ii) Optional Redemption [•] per Calculation Amount Amount(s):

-Notice period: (iii)
+- (iii) Notice period: [•]

 (N.B.
-When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent or Representative of the Noteholders)
+When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent or Representative of the Noteholders) 17.
+Note

-17 each Note

-Final Redemption Amount of The principal amount of each Note, being [•] per Calculation Amount each Note payable on redemption Amount]] for taxation reasons or on event of default or other early redemption:
+Final Redemption Amount of each The principal amount of each Note, being [•] per Calculation Amount

-18 Early Redemption Amount
+18. Early Redemption Amount